ternaris/marv-robotics/docs/migrate/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 MARV supports access control profiles that dictate who is permitted to perform what.
 Profiles map actions like ``comment`` or ``tag`` to lists of user groups that are permitted to perform these actions.
 This version of MARV cleans up and streamlines the list of supported verbs.

-If you created a custom profile, please refer to :mod:`marv_webapi.acls` as an example and make sure to adjust your custom profile to use the new action verbs.
+If you created a custom profile, please refer to ``marv_webapi.acls`` as an example and make sure to adjust your custom profile to use the new action verbs.

 No migration is necessary for installations that use one of the two default profiles (``authenticated`` or ``public``).